patrickjwoods/blog/_posts/2014-03-27-a-trend-is-always-a-trap.markdown

 Disruptive technology, you say?
 Too bad you look and sound like every other player in your space.

 What if your messaging and marketing were as disruptive as your technology?
-What if your team put in the effort to tell a truly compelling and meaingful brand story that did justice to your product?
+What if your team put in the effort to tell a truly compelling and meaningful brand story that did justice to your product?

 Leave the trends to the bloggers and journalists; they need something to write about come January.